Fabrizio721/pneumatic-levitation-pid/README.md

 - Perform MATLAB simulations
 - Analyze the system in the frequency domain

-The real pneumatic system presents nonlinear behaviour, therefore the mathematical model represents an approximation of the physical plant.
+The real pneumatic system presents nonlinear behaviour, so the mathematical model represents an approximation of the physical plant.

 ---